ReFreeKV: Towards Threshold-Free KV Cache Compression: Ablation

 \section{Ablation}

 In this section, we present additional ablation study results for Section~\ref{ssec:ablation}.
-By setting various values for $k$, we expand upon the results shown in Table~\ref{ablation}.
-The expanded results are displayed in Table~\ref{extend_ablation}.
+By setting various values for $k$ in reducing the full attention matrix, we expand upon the results shown in Table~\ref{ablation}, which are shown in Table~\ref{extend_ablation}.
 These experiments facilitate a deeper understanding of how different parameter settings impact model performance and provide a basis for optimizing parameter selection.

-As shown in Table~\ref{extend_ablation}, setting $k=1$ not only conserves pruning time but also achieves better model performance with a reduced budget.
+As shown in Table~\ref{extend_ablation}, setting $k=1$ not only conserves pruning time but also achieves better model performance with a reduced budget, making it an ideal design choice.